clan-lol/clan-core/docs/admins/quickstart.md

 # Migrating Existing NixOS Configuration Flake

-Absolutely, let's break down the migration step by step, explaining each action in detail:

 #### Before You Begin

 1. **Backup Your Current Configuration**: Always start by making a backup of your current NixOS configuration to ensure you can revert if needed.